 I find that a tea biscuit holds its structure better than a sponge cake.
 And, it feels a bit more substantial.
 I know that some people feel that tea biscuits are a little too firm and would rather the soft texture of the cake.
 But, that is why I always suggest warming the biscuits to soften them.
 I will also often drizzle some strawberry juice over the biscuit before topping it with the strawberries.
 This helps to soften it and adds a bit of extra flavour.

-In all honesty, whether you decided to use a tea biscuit or sponge cake is really a matter of personal preference.
+In all honesty, whether you decide to use a tea biscuit or sponge cake is really a matter of personal preference.
 There is no right or wrong answer.
 Just make sure that whatever you are using is good quality and everything will be good.

 Strawberries